ShaliniVerma21/ShaliniVerma21/README.md

 ## 🌐 Let’s Connect for impactful projects, mentorship, or consultation,

-#### 🚀 Your Vision, My Expertise – Let’s Turn Ideas into Reality with Java Technology.
+#### 🚀 Your Vision, My Expertise – Let’s Turn Ideas into Reality with Technology.

 #### 🔗 Open for Professional Networking, Business Partnerships, and Training Engagements!